- The Bitcoin whitepaper has six copyright claims on it

 Bitcoin, as everyone knows, was created by the pseudonymous Satoshi Nakamoto, who did not file a copyright claim when the whitepaper was released into the wild on October 31, 2008.
 Craig Wright, who was accused by the judge in his case with the estate of Dave Kleiman to have submitted “fraudulent” documentation during the trial, filed a claim to having written the whitepaper last April, with the news breaking a month later.

 Some saw this as being definitive proof that he was indeed Bitcoin’s creator, and Bitcoin SV’s price rocketed as a result.
 However, Wright soon learnt that having a copyright claim awarded is not the same as having it filed, which is what he did, and is something that anyone with a computer and the application fee could do.
-Sure enough, five others have joined the ‘race’, all within 48 hours of Wright’s application being known.
+Sure enough, four others have joined the ‘race’, all within days of Wright’s application being known.
 They are: